reimagined/resolve/docs/tutorial/lesson-4.md

 # Frontend - Display View Model Data in the Browser

 In the previous lesson, you modified your application so that it can answer queries.
-At this moment, your application does not provide a frontent that would present this data to an end-user.
+However, at this moment, your application does not provide a frontent that would present this data to an end-user.
 In this lesson, you will learn how to create a React frontend to display your reSolve application's data.

+This tutorial sticks to React + redux as the default choice for building a frontend for a reSolve application.
+Both React and redux work well in congunction with reSolve's infrastructure.
+To facilitate interoperability of React + redux on the client and reSolve on the server, the **resolve-redux** library is provided.
+This library contains HOCs allowing you to easily connect your React components to the backend.

-You can use the standard HTTP API to communicate with a reSolve backend and implement the frontend using any client side technology.
+Note that, if required, you can use the standard HTTP API to communicate with a reSolve backend and implement the frontend using any client side technology.

-To facilitate client-server communication, reSolve provides the **resolve-redux** library providing HOCs allowing you to easily connect your React components to the backend.
+### Implement a React Frontend

 Create a **ShoppingList.js** file end the client application's containers folder.
 In this file, implement a component that displays a list of values obtained ftom the **data** prop: